tobchen/ScriptyToby/README.md

 **Note:** The script is rather slow in finding the bounding boxes - don't worry if it takes up to 2 minutes to finish.

+## Tobinary ##

+A Python 3 script to convert plain text files to binary files.

+Reads a plain text file with values seperated by whitespaces and converts them to char, integers, floats or C strings depending on the first character of the field.

+Examples:
+- c12 - becomes a character (byte) with value 12
+- i144 - becomes an integer (32bit) with value 144
+- f-4.5 - becomes a float (32bit) with value -4.5
+- sHello - becomes a C string (zero terminated) with value Hello

+For more info call: tobinary.py -h